hellmarbecker/blog/_posts/2023-04-23-multivalue-dimensions-in-apache-druid-part-5.markdown

 The core to the solution is the `MV_FILTER_ONLY` function, which is applied to a multi-value field in the _projection_ clause of the `SELECT` statement.
 Its first argument is the field that you want to filter on, the second argument is an _array literal_ of the values that you want to keep.

-Arrays are currently the redheaded stepchildren of Druid data modeling, although this is about to change soon and there will be a lot more support for them.
-For now, you cannot declare an `ARRAY` column (MVDs are of type string), but you can define an array literal with the `ARRAY` constructor.
+Arrays are currently the red-headed stepchild of Druid data modeling, although this is about to change soon and there will be a lot more support for them.
+For now, you cannot declare an `ARRAY` column (MVDs are of type string).
+But you can define an array literal with the `ARRAY` constructor.
+There is also a set of multi-value functions that manipulate such `ARRAY`s, but that is another story for another time.

-(There is also a complementary function, `MV_FILTER_NONE`, that keeps only the values that are _not_ contained in the array that you pass as the second argument.)
+(The complementary function to `MV_FILTER_ONLY`, `MV_FILTER_NONE`, keeps only the values that are _not_ contained in the array that you pass as the second argument.)

 Let's put together the query: